vladimirjankov/Mortal-kombat-2-AI-bot/README.md

 # Mortal kombat 2 Sega genesis AI bot
 Implementation of Mortal Kombat AI bot based on reinforcment learning.
+Deep Q-learning model is trained with gym-retro python package and tensorflow.
-The neural network arhitecture consist of:
+## The neural network arhitecture
 Conv Layer with 128 filter with kernel size 3 and input shape 4, 160 112
 Conv Layer with 64 filter with kernel size 4
 Global average pooling 2D